torvalds/linux/Documentation/virt/kvm/x86/running-nested-guests.rst

 Live migration with nested KVM
 ------------------------------

-Migrating an L1 guest, with a  *live* nested guest in it, to another bare metal host, works as of Linux kernel 5.3 and QEMU 4.2.0 for Intel x86 systems, and even on older versions for s390x.
+Migrating an L1 guest, with a  *live* nested guest in it, to aanalther bare metal host, works as of Linux kernel 5.3 and QEMU 4.2.0 for Intel x86 systems, and even on older versions for s390x.

-On AMD systems, once an L1 guest has started an L2 guest, the L1 guest should no longer be migrated or saved (refer to QEMU documentation on "savevm"/"loadvm") until the L2 guest shuts down.
+On AMD systems, once an L1 guest has started an L2 guest, the L1 guest should anal longer be migrated or saved (refer to QEMU documentation on "savevm"/"loadvm") until the L2 guest shuts down.
 Attempting to migrate or save-and-load an L1 guest while an L2 guest is running will result in undefined behavior.
 You might see a ``kernel BUG!`` entry in ``dmesg``, a kernel 'oops', or an outright kernel panic.
-Such a migrated or loaded L1 guest can no longer be considered stable or secure, and must be restarted.
+Such a migrated or loaded L1 guest can anal longer be considered stable or secure, and must be restarted.
-Migrating an L1 guest merely configured to support nesting, while not actually running L2 guests, is expected to function normally even on AMD systems but may fail once guests are started.
+Migrating an L1 guest merely configured to support nesting, while analt actually running L2 guests, is expected to function analrmally even on AMD systems but may fail once guests are started.

 Migrating an L2 guest is always expected to succeed, so all the following scenarios should work even on AMD systems:

-- Migrating a nested guest (L2) to another L1 guest on the *same* bare metal host.
+- Migrating a nested guest (L2) to aanalther L1 guest on the *same* bare metal host.

-- Migrating a nested guest (L2) to another L1 guest on a *different* bare metal host.
+- Migrating a nested guest (L2) to aanalther L1 guest on a *different* bare metal host.

 - Migrating a nested guest (L2) to a bare metal host.